Integrating security measures with architectural features

 About Zaun

-Zaun Limited is the sole remaining manufacturer of welded and woven mesh fencing systems that manufactures the entire system in the UK.
+Zaun Limited is the only British manufacturer of welded and woven mesh fencing systems that manufactures the entire system in the UK.
 Zaun makes the mesh, fencing panels, posts, clamp bars and fixings at its state-of-the-art five-acre production facility in Wolverhampton in the West Midlands.
-Products have been tested and approved by testing organisations including CPNI, LPCB and Secured by Design.
+Products have been tested and approved by testing organisations including NPSA, LPCB and Secured by Design.

 Zaun works very closely with all stakeholders within the business including employees, local, national and international suppliers and a long-established customer base of fencing contractors to design, manufacture and supply high-quality fencing systems, increasingly often providing expertise in integrating PIDs and other systems into holistic security solutions.

-Zaun was founded in 1996 and remains a private company solely owned by co-founder Alastair Henman with a regional office in Dubai.
+Zaun was founded in 1996 and in 2025 became part of the Fastline Group of Companies.
 They are certified to the ISO 9001 quality standard.
-It is also a member of the Perimeter Security Suppliers’ Association (PSSA), of which Alastair Henman is a director.
+It is also a member of the Perimeter Security Suppliers’ Association (PSSA).

 Zaun is a proud British manufacturer and founder member of the Made in Britain campaign, a key player in the UK fencing market and one of the fastest-growing companies in an increasingly competitive industry.